tomsauv/MinION_BMC_Genomics_2019/README.md

 A tab delimited file with gathered metadata from published studies ("MinION_metadata.txt")

-An R script to produce the figure below ("MinION_metaplot.r")
+An R script to produce the figure below with packagae ggplot2 ("MinION_metaplot.r")

+The metadata reports (per flow cell):

-The metadata includes number of 1D reads produced (in millions) and corresponding average 1D read length (in bp) and flow cell yield (in Gbp).
+Number of 1D reads produced (in millions)

+Average 1D read length (in bp)

+Flow cell yield (in Gbp).

 Interested users may add/subsitute their data and run the script to place their flow cell output in context.